-Mercier – Hochelaga-Maisonneuve is a borough in constant evolution who has kept a pleasant and warm atmosphere over time.
-In recent years, this borough has developed a reputation for being a booming place that remains true to its modest roots in the working class.
+Mercier – Hochelaga-Maisonneuve is a constantly evolving borough that has maintained a pleasant and warm atmosphere over time.
+Over the past few years, this borough has developed a reputation as a growing place that stays true to its humble, working-class roots.

-The neighborhood is home to 4 libraries, nearly 30 sports centers, and a wealth of choice for schools.
+The district is home to 4 libraries, nearly 30 sports centers as well as the embarrassment of choice in terms of schools.

-Young families, students and artists settle in the neighborhood while creating an eclectic mix of residents.
-Houses are affordable and many of them are considered heritage.
+Young families, students and artists settle in the neighbourhood while creating an eclectic mix of residents.
+The houses there are affordable and many of them are considered heritage.

-The variety of homes (many duplex, triplex and apartment buildings) has evolved to include a significant amount of condominiums.
-The Place Simon-Valois initiated the project of urban renewal in Hochelaga-Maisonneuve and the Faubourg Contrecoeur , still growing, did the same in Mercier.
+The variety of housing (many duplexes, triplexes and apartment buildings) has evolved to include a significant amount of condominiums.
+Place Simon-Valois initiated the urban renewal project in Hochelaga-Maisonneuve and the ever-growing Faubourg Contrecoeur did the same in Mercier.

 This borough includes the Mercier, Tétreauville, Viauville, Contrecoeur, Préfontaine, Hochelaga and Maisonneuve districts.

-Accessibility is an important attraction for Borough residents; it includes 9 metro stations, an express bus line and major arteries, such as Sherbrooke and Notre-Dame, which lead directly to the city center.
+Accessibility is an important attraction for residents of the borough; it includes 9 metro stations, an express bus line as well as main arteries, such as Sherbrooke and Notre-Dame, which lead directly to downtown.

-Among more than 80 parks and green spaces, the The Bellerive Drive is the most impressive because of its location along the St. Lawrence River and the various public events that take place there.
+Among more than 80 parks and green spaces, the Promenade Bellerive is the most impressive due to its location which borders the St. Lawrence River as well as the various public events that take place there.